NVIDIA/NeMo/docs/source/asr/speaker_recognition/datasets.rst

     !head -n 3 data/train_all.scp

 Based on the created scp file, we use `scp_to_manifest.py` script to convert it to a manifest file.
-This scipt takes three optional arguments:
+This script takes three optional arguments:

 * id: This value is used to assign speaker label to each audio file.
 This is the field number separated by `/` from the audio file path.
 For example if all audio file paths follow the convention of path/to/speaker_folder/unique_speaker_label/file_name.wav, by picking `id=3 or id=-2` script picks unique_speaker_label as label for that utterance.
 * split: Optional argument to split the manifest in to train and dev json files